Straight answers to the most common questions homeowners ask

 How long should a properly installed water heater last?

-A properly installed water heater typically lasts 8–12 years, depending on usage, water quality, and maintenance.
-Installation quality plays a major role in lifespan.
+A properly installed tank water heater typically lasts 8–12 years, depending on usage, water quality, and maintenance.
+In Scottsdale’s hard water environment, maintenance is especially important.
+Installation quality plays a significant role — a well-installed unit will consistently outlast a poorly installed one of the same model.